 We all use widgets in WordPress for various purposes.
-In fact, many modern WordPress themes are based on widgetize static home page like Genesis Themes and other landing pages with widgetized sections throughout the layout.
-The point is, widgets are quite common in WordPress.
+Many modern WordPress themes are based on widgetized static homepage like Genesis Themes and other landing pages with widgetized sections throughout the layout.
+The point is, that widgets are quite common in WordPress.

 Consider a scenario in which you want to show or hide a widget on some specific pages.
-For example, you don’t want to display widgets of home page on the single post, or vice-versa.
+For example, you don’t want to display the same widgets on homepage that of the single post, or vice-versa.
 There may be such other situations in which you might want to display widgets on specific pages in WordPress.

 So, what is the solution?